joren485/blog/_drafts/facebook-2022-elections.md

----
-layout: post
-title:  "Do Political Facebook ads result in votes?
-A short analysis of the Facebook ad campaigns during the 2022 Dutch local elections"
+# Do Political Facebook ads result in votes?
+A short analysis of the Facebook ad campaigns during the 2022 Dutch local elections
-date:   2022-05-29
-author: "Joren Vrancken"
----
 <!-- Date range -->
 <!-- Interesting dataset: many parties, very localized impressions -->
 <!-- Caveat about automatic data -->